wangzhezhe/Gorilla/README.md

 ### todo list

+use the blockMeta instead of the dataMeta

+finish the interface for checking the existance of the blockid and return the blockMeta

 when put, there is shape info
 add the get by offset (the offset can be multi dimentional) (ok for the function, expose rpc for next step)

 update the put and get, use the simplified interface to express that for get, it needs to get metadata firstly then get the real data

 implement the connect/gather for one element

 store the summary for specific variable such as the latest timestep

+update the client code to the async pattern

 ### example